 - Tier I Offenders: These individuals have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and are for misdemeanor sexual offenses or minor statutory offenses.

-- Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
+- Tier II Offenders: These have a lifetime registration requirement and must report to the CLEO in person every 90 days.
 These offenses include violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.

 Penalties for Not Registering as a Sex Offender in Cottleville, MO

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Cottleville, MO child pornography lawyers, we provide help in the following practice areas for clients in Cottleville and anywhere in Missouri:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Cottleville, MO child pornography attorneys, we provide help in the following practice areas for clients in Cottleville and anywhere in Missouri:

 What Are Common Defenses Against Child Pornography Charges in Cottleville, MO?

 The Combs Waterkotte skilled Cottleville, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in Cottleville, MO in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our lawyers have used include:
+While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:

 Unintentional Possession Defense

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Cottleville, MO, or that the material did not belong to you.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
 It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Cottleville, MO could also be considered.

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us right away at (314) 900-HELP or reach out to us online.
+Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us today at (314) 900-HELP or reach out to us online.

 An Accidental Possession Defense